microsoft/jacdac-dotnet/README.md

   - `Jacdac`, C# Jacdac sources.
 This package serves as a placeholder for C# files and and is not referenced anywhere. **For development purposes only**.

+### DevTools

+Launch Jacdac.NET.DevTools and use the `WebSocket` transport to connect your Jacdac bus to a local dashboard.
+This allows you to test your code against simulators and physical devices, and leverage the tooling available in the Jacdac network.

 ## Developer setup

 The rest of this page is for developers of the jacdac-dotnet library.
 For user documentation, go to https://microsoft.github.io/jacdac-docs/clients/dotnet.